React JS 100 MCQ

 Question 74: How can React.memo help optimize component performance?

-A. By preventing a component from re-rendering unless its props change
+Correct Answer: A. React.memo is a higher-order component that prevents a component from re-rendering unless its props have changed, optimizing performance.

 Question 75: What is the purpose of code splitting in React?

-B. To load only the necessary JavaScript files when needed, improving load times
+Correct Answer: B. Code splitting is a performance optimization technique that allows React to load only the necessary JavaScript files when needed, improving load times.

 Question 76: Which of the following methods can be used for lazy loading components in React?